okpalandev/project-euler-100/README.md

 5. Submit your solution on the Project Euler website to check if it's correct.
 6. Repeat steps 2-5 for the remaining problems.

-## Repository Structure

-This repository is organized as follows:

-- `problems`: This directory contains the problem descriptions for each of the 100 problems.
-- `solutions`: This directory contains the solutions to the problems, named according to the problem number.

 ## Contributing

 Contributions to this project are welcome.
 If you have a more efficient solution to a problem or want to add a new problem to the collection, feel free to submit a pull request.